ignaciocuello/proto/README.md

 - Bring back dead walls to life: red, green, blue
 - It is recommended to take the tutorial before playing survival mode.

+[Here](https://youtu.be/mFgl3NRhtsA) is a video showcasing some of the game's features.

 note: I've only included the C# files in the repository as the project takes too long otherwise to upload.
 The assets I've left out are not programming related (mainly art assets).